Poison to Detect: Detection of Targeted Overfitting in Federated Learning: Detecting targeted overfitting

 \section{Detecting targeted overfitting}

 Client-level distance thresholding—comparing received updates to the dispatched global model—is a standard approach for detecting anomalous behaviour.
-In principle, this can detect targeted overfitting; however, the detection completely fails when the orchestrator uses adaptive optimisers (e.g., Adam, RMSProp), which use internal states like the momentum and the adaptive learning rates.
-The internal states cause each global update to shift in direction and magnitude depending on the past gradients, leading to non-zero and variable distances between the dispatched and the received models—even in dishonest settings.
+In principle, this can detect targeted overfitting; however, the detection completely fails when the orchestrator uses adaptive optimisers (e.g., Adam, RMSProp), which rely on internal states such as momentum and adaptive learning rates.
+The internal states cause each global update to shift in direction and magnitude depending on past gradients, leading to non-zero and variable distances between the dispatched and received models—even in dishonest settings.
 As a result, distance-based methods become noisy and unreliable.
-In this section, we propose three methods to detect targeted overfitting that are optimiser-agnostic and can be used autonomously by the clients to detect targeted overfitting early.

-Early detection is crucial because the longer targeted aggregation continues, the more the victim clients overfit on their local data.
+In this section, we propose three methods for detecting targeted overfitting, enabling clients to autonomously identify it at an early stage.
+Early detection is crucial because the longer targeted aggregation continues, the more victims overfit on their local data.
 By identifying suspicious updates promptly, clients can take preventive measures such as opting out of the training process or raising an alert in the system to ensure mitigation occurs before the attack fully manifests.